-Contact: Mr C Searle Email: searlec@turton.uk.com
+Contact: Mr P Locke Email: LockeP@turton.uk.com

-Exam Specification: OCR Geography A (Geographical Themes) (J383)
+Exam Specification: AQA GCSE Geography (8035)

-The exam specification will introduce and extend students' insight into, and exploration of, both the geography of the UK and the wider world.
+The exam specification will introduce and extend students' insight into the geography of the physical and human environments of Earth .
 Students will be equipped with a wide range of geographical skills which will help them become both adaptable and resilient no matter which future pathway they choose.

-Students will study, in depth, the diverse and dynamic geography of the UK.
-They will gain an appreciation of the changes to the UK's geography and the processes which drive them.
-This will include the study of the natural landscapes which define the British Isles, the people of the UK and the environmental challenges facing the country.
+Students will study, in depth, the diverse and dynamic geography of the natural world.
+They will gain an appreciation the processes that shape our planet and the diverse ecosystems it contains.
+This will include the study of the natural landscapes, global ecosystems and natural hazards.

-Students will further explore the complexities of our planet and the interconnections that take place in the wider world.
-We will explore key ecosystems, people of the planet and environmental threats to the world.
+Students will also explore the complexities of our human world, including urban issues and challenges, global economic development and the difficulty of managing resources.
 The geographical knowledge and understanding gained from the content and concepts will be underpinned by a range of geographical skills - which are then assessed in the third exam paper.
 Students will develop critical thinking skills as they learn how to formulate enquiries and arguments through direct field work and general study.
 Students will be expected, as a course requirement, to take part in a minimum number of days of geographical fieldwork.
 We expect to do this during a four day visit to the Snowdonia National Park in North Wales at the end of Year 10.